 ~ Regardless of the premise for an interview, the subject may become reluctant to speak about topics previously authorized for discussion

 In several blogs, I’ve stressed the importance of preparation to conduct both general and oral history interviews.
 In contrast, there are some writers who feel that research and other preparation is unnecessary, or even unwarranted.
 I strongly disagree.
 I believe research is vital to empowering your words in the interview process.
-It will also help with establishing your credibility as a wordsmith who has mastered the art and science of writing.
+It will also help establish your credibility as a wordsmith who has mastered the art and science of writing.
 In short, it’s one of the best ways of demonstrating your skill at the art of communication and making your subject trust you.

 Contrary to the theory that “winging it” in an interview demonstrates you are a “common man,” and therefore likely to establish a connection with your interviewee, I’ve observed the results of people who conduct interviews without appropriate research.
 For when an interviewer demonstrates little knowledge of their subject, their interviewee may judge them inconsequential.
 If that is the case, responses to the interviewer’s questions may be superficial.
-In fact, the subject may be thinking, “If you don’t care enough to do your homework, why should I care about your project?
+In fact, the subject may be thinking, “If you don’t care enough to do your homework, why should I care about your project?”
 So I’ll just keep the kernels of my truth to myself until the right interviewer comes along.”

 By the time you’re ready to conduct a cogent interview, you should have completed a great deal of fact checking in several areas of your subject’s life, including: